documents4j/documents4j/README.md

 #### Authentication ####

-The server can be started with basic authentication support with `-auth user:pass`.
+The standalone server can be started with basic authentication support with `-auth user:pass`.

 Aggregating converter
 ----------------